atsaloli/cicd/gitlab-ci/01-setting-up-ci/12-setting-up-a-project.md

-# Add a project and enable CI for it
+# Add a project and set up CI for it

 ## Add a project